rosedu/wouso/README.md

     and edit the new file (`settings.py`).
 You may want to update the `DATABASES` setting (see next step).

 7. (optional) In case you want to use a MySQL database, you must have the MySQL server and client packages installed.
-MySQL support in Python is required you can use `pip`:
+For MySQL support in Python you can use `pip`:

         pip install MySQL-python